 Reverse Sear Prime Rib

-This is the absolute best way to cook Prime Rib, with an evenly warmed interior and a browned flavorful crust.
-The secret is the reverse sear, where we cook the beef low and slow, let it rest, then blast it with high heat at the end to brown the exterior.
+Reverse Sear Prime Rib is the absolute best way to cook this gloriously delicious beef roast, with an evenly warmed interior and a browned flavorful crust.
+The secret is the reverse sear method, where we cook the beef low and slow, let it rest, then blast it with high heat at the end to brown the exterior.
 The bonus is that you can then serve it right away, without resting!

 Prime rib is truly one of the best foods that we humans get the privilege to eat.
 And today’s instructions for how to make it are what I believe to be the best ways to respect this glorious piece of beef, which is so often made for Christmas and other special holidays.

-Though I always make Beef Wellington for Christmas dinner, this Prime Rib recipe is the star of the show for Christmas Eve.
+Though I always make Beef Wellington for Christmas dinner, this Reverse Sear Prime Rib recipe is the star of the show for Christmas Eve.

-Round it out with some Potato Gratin or Cauliflower Mashed Potatoes for some complimentary creaminess, Maple Glazed Carrots, and a fresh loaf of Asiago Black Pepper Bread, and you’ve got a great meal.
-This Prime Rib Roast Recipe is wildly delicious and satisfying.
+Round it out with some Potato Gratin or Cauliflower Mashed Potatoes for some complimentary creaminess, Maple Glazed Carrots, and a fresh loaf of Asiago Black Pepper Bread, and you’ve got a wildly delicious and satisfying meal.

 Prime rib is such an expensive cut of meat, that you really don’t want to mess it up.
-If you follow this recipe, you will be rewarded with great results.
+If you follow this recipe, you will be rewarded with great results, and the perfect prime rib.

-✅ Perfectly done interior, with no gray ring – If you do a quick search on the web, you’ll see that typically when prime rib is cooked with high heat, then low heat, you get a thicker band of grayish brown overdone meat on the edges.
+Perfectly done interior, with no gray ring – If you do a quick search on the web, you’ll see that typically when prime rib is cooked initially with high heat, then lower temperatures afterward, you get a thicker band of grayish brown overdone meat on the edges.
 Reverse searing minimizes this!

 In this method, we are maximizing internal tenderness and doneness consistency, maximizing external browning, and choosing simple compatible accent flavors that don’t steal the show.